jdm-contrib/jdm/TRANSLATION_REFERENCE.md

 - `tagline`: The slogan of the website
 - `about`: Button that skips to the end of the page until the credits
 - `extension`: Button that takes to the chrome extension
-- `fork`: Button to go to the GitHub repository
+- `contribute`: Button to go to the GitHub repository
 - `twitter`: Button to tweet about JDM

 ## Body